LongCTygo/sot-piston-puzzle/README.md

 | **@** | **o** | **o** | **.** |
 | **o** | **.** | **o** | **.** |
 ## The Algorithm (WIP)
-## Additional Infos (WIP)
+## Additional Info (WIP)
 ## To-do List (WIP)
 - Make a mod that does all of these.
 It can go with a map for practicing purposes.
 Ideally just a map, but I don't think mcfunctions alone can achieve randomly generated levels (that are solvable, at least).
 One way to achieve this is likely to load all levels template into that map, then use /clone and some random scoreboard functions to pick one, but there are A LOT of puzzles, and I'm not sure how viable that is.
 - Alternatively, a web-based game/app for practicing could be achieved.
 - A simple board-to-seed converter GUI for easier use.
 - Improving the algorithms.
 And there are a lot to be improved.
 ## Note
 This program is designed as a way to study and do research.
 Through the use of this, you can learn how to tackle a puzzle like this as a human, find potential strategy and common patterns.
-This is **NOT** a program made to be used as a mean of cheating inside an enviroment like the Minecraft Championship, or to be expanded into programs that enable such acts.
+This is **NOT** a program made to be used as a mean of cheating inside an environment like the Minecraft Championship, or to be expanded into programs that enable such acts.
 Please do not use this for those purposes.
 ## License
 Read [LICENSE](https://github.com/LongCTygo/sot-piston-puzzle/blob/master/LICENSE).